AhmedSomaan/job-application-tracker-be/README.md

 # Overview

-This is the backend for [JobCat](https://github.com/AhmedSomaan/job-application-tracker-fe) - The Job application Catalogue
+This is the backend for [JobCat](https://github.com/AhmedSomaan/job-application-tracker-fe) - The Job application Catalogue to keep all your job applications in one place

+# Features
+- Fetches Job postings from linked in using [Scrapingdog API](https://www.scrapingdog.com/linkedin-jobs-api)
-Uses MongoDB and Mongoose to store user's bookmarked jobs
+- Uses MongoDB and Mongoose to store user's bookmarked jobs and all viewed job details
+- update bookmark and application status (intend to apply, applied and expired)

 # Requirements
 - Free API key from: [Scrapingdog](https://www.scrapingdog.com/linkedin-jobs-api)
 - Setup MongoDB Cluster and add connection URL

 # Data Models
 ```js
 let User = {
   name: String,